spencer-shadley/completed-class/03-week-javascript/3-thursday-day-functions/activities/31-MyFirstObject/README.md

 * Then write code below each comment to log the relevant information about the provided `car` object.

-* **BONUS:** If you finish early, create a brand new object of your own.
+* **BONUS 1:** If you finish early, create a brand new object of your own.
 Slack out a snippet of the code to the class when you are done.
 Be creative!

+* **BONUS 2:** Create an array of car objects and print them.

+* **BONUS 3:** Give each car a random color